raivivek/gistie/README.md

 Also, this has already been done extensively and probably nicely somewhere that I may not be aware of.
 I do not claim originality of code idea or implementation but hey the name is _my_ invention ;).

+### Problems

+After having a little bit discussion about the way I originally the script to work, it seems that code will become only more nastier and hard-coded than the ease it would be.
+I am however still looking into the concept and working out any possible solutions that I could think of.
+Let's hope for the best.

+_Clue_ : `getpass` module.